juga0/dhcpcanon/docs/source/about.rst

 Acknowledgments
 ---------------

-To the persons that push me to implement yet another DHCP client and to the person that told me about the anonymity profile.
+To all the persons that have given suggestions and comments about this implementation, the authors of the :rfc:`7844`, the `Prototype Fund Project <https://prototypefund.de>`_ of the `Open Knowledge Foundation Germany <https://okfn.de/>`_ and the `Federal Ministry of Education and Research <https://www.bmbf.de/>`_ for funding partially this project.